AWUAWAOG/appstore/README.md

     check out -> http://localhost:8080/swagger-ui/index.html

-## As application uses PostgresQL database technology it needs Postgres server (jdbc:postgresql://localhost:5432/appstore_db)
+## As application uses PostgreSQL database technology it needs Postgres server (jdbc:postgresql://localhost:5432/appstore_db)
 and has a database 'appstore_db'.
 To pass authentication application has admin account with:
 * username = postgres
 * password = root